Tag: Relationship Advice

 Whenever I’ve coached highly successful men, I’ve noticed two common mistakes.

-The first mistake is we think our wife’s cold reactions are unfair to what we’ve provided.
+The first mistake is that we think our wife’s cold reactions are unfair to what we’ve provided.

-We look at our list of amazing things we’ve done, analyze her current reaction, and then think, “This doesn’t add up!!”
+We look at our list of amazing things we’ve done, analyze her current reaction, and then think, “This doesn’t add up!!
+I’m doing my part, why aren’t you doing yours?”

 If we can leave our calculator brain at the office for a moment, we can start to see how our wife’s reactions are EXACTLY what they are supposed to be.